MigCodec/servidores-core/README.md

 Mientras `GOOGLE_DRIVE_SYNC_ON_BOOT=true`, la aplicación ejecutará el sincronizador al iniciar (se ignora durante las pruebas).
 Los registros nunca se eliminan definitivamente: los modelos principales ahora usan “soft deletes”, así que los `delete()` solo marcan `deleted_at` sin perder la información histórica.

-## Learning Laravel

-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.
-You can also check out [Laravel Learn](https://laravel.com/learn), where you will be guided through building a modern Laravel application.

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.